0

 Marni gained global recognition for its experimental collections, featuring innovative prints and colours, and for its avant-garde spirit, constantly engaging in a creative dialogue with the world of art.

-As of 2000, the Company began expanding to some of the major international markets, opening numerous retail venues and consolidating its presence in some of the most prestigious department stores
+As of 2000, the Company began expanding to some of the major international markets, opening numerous retail venues and consolidating its presence in some of the most prestigious department stores.

 In those years, Marni became a pioneer in web retail, launching a virtual store featuring an e-commerce platform and unfolding Marni's world through a range of sections dedicated to its numerous artistic collaborations and special projects.